 Today it is quite common to see people narrating the details of their marital privacy to parents and friends.
-These include not only sexual experiences, spouses’ fertility issues, menstruating wife but also home matters like husband’s salary, savings, travel budget, daily fights etc. Muslims need to remember Marriage is sacred and such events should be kept a secret is not only on moral grounds and it is prohibited by Islam but, at least, for respect towards his or her partner.
-Another thing that should be kept in mind is that evil eye does exist.
+These include not only sexual experiences, spouses’ fertility issues, menstruating wife but also home matters like husband’s salary, savings, travel budget, daily fights, etc. Muslims need to remember Marriage is sacred and such events should be kept a secret is not only on moral grounds and it is prohibited by Islam but, at least, for respect towards his or her partner.
+Another thing that should be kept in mind is that the evil eye does exist.
 By showing off affection for your spouse, not everyone will be happy about it.

 Because Allah ordered married couples be the shield of each other

 Allah has commanded couples to protect each other: from intimate parts and secrets to moral, financial or emotional support.
 In order to stand difficulties and afflictions, it is absolutely crucial to provide support to the partner that needs it so that both (and the family) come out victorious.

 If the privacy of a relationship is broken, then no wonder that the trust is also broken which would result in the worst-case scenario, which Allah hates.